Back to Blog

 9. Impression Share

-Impression share tells you what percentage of eligible impressions your ads captured.
-If there were 100,000 searches for your target keyword and you appeared in 40,000 of them, your impression share is 40%.
+Impression share tells you what percentage of eligible impressions your book’s ads captured.
+If there were 100,000 searches for your target keyword and your ad appeared in 40,000 of them, your impression share is 40%.

 Low impression share means either your budget ran out before all those searches happened (budget-limited impression share) or your bid was too low to win the auction (rank-limited impression share).
 Amazon tells you which.

-A product launch should target aggressive impression share on core keywords.
-An established product with strong organic ranking can afford lower impression share — you are supplementing organic, not substituting for it.
+A new release launch should target aggressive impression share on core genre keywords.
+An established title with strong organic ranking and a backlog of reviews can afford lower impression share — you are supplementing organic discoverability, not substituting for it.

 10. New-to-Brand Rate

-New-to-brand metrics tell you what percentage of your attributed sales came from customers who had not purchased from you before in the past 12 months.
+New-to-brand metrics tell you what percentage of your attributed sales came from readers who had not purchased one of your books before in the past 12 months.
 This is available for Sponsored Brands and Sponsored Display campaigns.

-High new-to-brand rate in prospecting campaigns is healthy — it means you are actually finding new customers.
-Low new-to-brand rate means you are mainly capturing sales from people who would have found you anyway.
-This is not always bad (brand defense is legitimate) but it is important to know.
+High new-to-brand rate in prospecting campaigns is healthy — it means you are actually finding new readers for your author brand.
+Low new-to-brand rate means you are mainly capturing sales from existing fans who would have bought your next book anyway.
+This is not always bad (defending your readership is legitimate) but it is important to know whether your ads are growing your audience or just serving your existing one.

 Revenue and Efficiency Metrics